-Asian shares mostly higher in thin trading ahead of New Year
+Global stocks mostly gain in thin trading ahead of New Year

-TOKYO (AP) — Shares are mostly higher in Asia as trading for the last week of the year began Tuesday after most markets were closed for Christmas.
-Most benchmarks stayed in a narrow range.
+TOKYO (AP) — Global stocks mostly edged higher as the last week of trading for the year began Tuesday after Christmas holidays.

+KEEPING SCORE: Germany’s DAX gained 0.1 percent to 11,464 and the CAC 40 of France was up 0.2 percent at 4,849.
+Markets in Britain are closed for Boxing Day.
+Wall Street looked set for a quiet open, with Dow and S&P 500 futures roughly unchanged.

-TOSHIBA’S TRIBULATION: Shares in electronics and energy giant Toshiba Corp. fell 13 percent after the company acknowledged news reports saying it could record a loss “in the order of hundreds of billions of yen” (billions of dollars) related to a revaluation that may reduce the asset value of CB&I Stone & Webster, Inc., which its unit Westinghouse Electric Co. bought in late 2015.
-Tokyo-based Toshiba also is embroiled in a scandal over disclosures that company officials doctored accounting books for years after setting unrealistic earnings targets.
+TOSHIBA’S TRIBULATION: Shares of electronics and energy giant Toshiba Corp. fell 13 percent after the company announced it expects to record a loss of “several hundred billion yen” (several billion dollars) related to Westinghouse Electric Co.’s purchase of CB&I Stone & Webster, Inc. It said Westinghouse found costs for completing U.S. nuclear power projects will “far surpass” original estimates.
+Tokyo-based Toshiba also is enmeshed in an accounting scandal.

-JAPAN DATA: Japan’s unemployment rate was at a low 3.1 percent in November and the key measure of inflation, excluding volatile fresh foods, fell 0.4 percent from the year before, the ninth straight month of declines.
-Household spending fell 1.5 percent despite an increase in incomes.
+ITALY BANKS: Shares in troubled Italian bank Monte dei Paschi di Siena were suspended since the government agreed Friday to rescue the company.
+Monte dei Paschi had been trying, but failed, to raise 5 billion euros in new capital.
+On Monday, it said that the estimated amount it needs to raise is even higher, at 8.8 billion euros.
+The amount should be covered by 20 billion euros the Italian government has set aside, but the jitters have weighed on financial stocks.

 Most Read Stories